moq-wg/moq-transport/draft-ietf-moq-transport.md

 with a FIN.

-If a sender closes the stream before verifying it has delivered all such objects when it , it MUST use a RESET_STREAM or RESET_STREAM_AT
+If a sender closes the stream before verifying it has delivered all such objects, it MUST use a RESET_STREAM or RESET_STREAM_AT
 {{!I-D.draft-ietf-quic-reliable-stream-reset}} frame.
-This includes early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription before the Group is complete, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.
+This includes an open Group exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription before the Group is complete, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.

 If a sender does not deliver any objects from a Subgroup of a subscribed Group, it MAY send a STREAM_HEADER_SUBGROUP on a new data stream, with no objects, and